aupasana/vedanta-old/pages/tarka.md

 The nyāya siddhānta muktāvalī is a commentary on the kārikāvalī (bhāṣhā pariccheda).
-Together, they form a comprehensive text outlining the combined nyāya / vaiṣheśhika schools.
+Together, they form a comprehensive text outlining the combined nyāya / vaiṣheśhika school.
 It is typically studied after the tarka saṅgraha.

 ### Links (texts):